Content:

 </script>

-Add the following code anywhere in the HTML of your thank you page.
+Add the following script to the body or footer of your Thank You page.

 var _ld_scriptEl = document.createElement('script');